Universal Relations for Elastic Hybrid Stars and Quark Stars: Methods

-In this paper, we employ the constant speed of sound (CSS) parametrization~\cite{Alford:2013aca} to construct hybrid EoSs via the Maxwell construction:
+where $\tilde{\mu}$ is the shear modulus and $S^2$ is the shear scalar.
+Equation~\eqref{eq: quasi-Hookean EOS} expresses $\rho$ as a sum of the unsheared energy density $\tilde{\rho}$ and a sheared component depending on the magnitude of shear deformation.
+The unsheared pressure $\tilde{p}$ is related to $\tilde{\rho}$ by further providing a fluid EOS.
+We refer the readers to Refs.~\cite{Karlovini:2002fc,Dong:2024lte} for more details on the quasi-Hookean EOS.

-Here, the transition pressure $p_\text{trans}$, energy gap $\Delta\rho$, and QM sound speed squared $c_\text{QM}^2$ are the CSS parameters that determine the properties of the QM part of the hybrid EoSs.
-Below $p_\text{trans}$, the energy density $\rho$ as a function of pressure $p$ is governed by a NM EoS.
-We use the {APR} EoS\footnote{\href{https://compose.obspm.fr/eos/328}{https://compose.obspm.fr/eos/328}}~\cite{Akmal:1998cf,Haensel:2007yy,Davis:2024nda,Davis:2025nwz} to construct the NM part of the hybrid EoSs in most of the calculations.
-Alternatively, we use the {STOS} EoS\footnote{\href{https://compose.obspm.fr/eos/71}{https://compose.obspm.fr/eos/71}}~\cite{Shen:1998by,Shen:1998gq,Sugahara:1993wz}, at the lowest temperature available ($0.1${\mev}) and $\beta$-equilibrium, for constructing a few HS models to investigate the effects of varying the NM EoS on our main results.
-Both EoS tables are available in \texttt{CompOSE}~\cite{Typel:2013rza,Oertel:2016bki,CompOSECoreTeam:2022ddl}.
-The shear modulus $\tilde{\mu}$ of the CCS QM is approximated as
+To construct HS models, we need hybrid EOS to relate $\tilde{p}$ and $\tilde{\rho}$ for the QM core and the NM envelope.
+We employ the constant speed of sound (CSS) parametrization~\cite{Alford:2013aca} to construct the hybrid EOS via the Maxwell construction,

-where $\kappa$ is a shear modulus coefficient.
-The above functional form of $\tilde{\mu}$ is consistent with the derivation in Ref.~\cite{Mannarelli:2007bs} at ultra-relativistic limit.
-The maximum value of $\kappa$ considered in our calculations is $7\times10^{26}${\pa}, corresponding to the rigidity of the CCS QM with a gap parameter $\Delta = 25$ {\mev}.
+Here, the transition pressure $p_\text{trans}$, energy gap $\Delta\rho$, and QM sound speed squared $c_\text{QM}^2$ are the CSS parameters that determine the properties of the QM part of the hybrid EOS.
+A NM EOS that expresses the NM energy density $\rho_\text{NM}$ as a function of $\tilde{p}$ up to $p_\text{trans}$ is also required.
+We use the Akmal-Pandharipande-Ravenhall (APR) EOS\footnote{\href{https://compose.obspm.fr/EOS/328}{https://compose.obspm.fr/EOS/328}}~\cite{Akmal:1998cf,Haensel:2007yy,Davis:2024nda,Davis:2025nwz} to construct the NM part of the hybrid EOS.
+Alternatively, we use the Bombaci-Logoteta (BL) EOS\footnote{\href{https://compose.obspm.fr/EOS/121}{https://compose.obspm.fr/EOS/121}}~\cite{Douchin:2001sv,Bombaci:2018ksa} and the Shen-Toki-Oyamatsu-Sumiyoshi (STOS) EOS\footnote{\href{https://compose.obspm.fr/EOS/71}{https://compose.obspm.fr/EOS/71}}~\cite{Shen:1998by,Shen:1998gq,Sugahara:1993wz}, at $\beta$-equilibrium and the lowest temperature available ($0.1${\mev}), for constructing other hybrid EOS in order to investigate the effects of varying the NM EOS on our main results.
+These EOS tables are available in CompOSE~\cite{Typel:2013rza,Oertel:2016bki,CompOSECoreTeam:2022ddl}.
+Meanwhile, QS models can also be constructed using Eq.~\eqref{eq: CSS template} by neglecting the NM part.